-3.4.2.3 All new industrial uses must be connected to municipal services (i.e., Council sanitary sewer system). recognizes that some industrial users will place more demands on the municipal services, such as the sanitary services, than other users.
-When considering a new industrial use.
-Council shall evaluate its impacts to determine if there are adequate municipal services, including water supply, sewage disposal, waste management, roads and fire protection.
-Council appropriate may consult authorities to evaluate any impacts on Council services. will municipal
+3.4.2.3 All new industrial uses must be connected to municipal services (i.e., system).
+Council sanitary sewer recognizes that some industrial users will place more demands on the municipal services, such as the sanitary services, than other users.

-All new industrial uses must 3.4.3.3 be connected to municipal services (i.e., sanitary Council sewer system). recognizes that some industrial users will place more demands on the municipal services, such as the sanitary services, than other users.
 When considering a new industrial use, Council shall evaluate its impacts to determine if there are adequate municipal services, including water supply, sewage disposal, waste management, roads and fire protection.
-Council may consult appropriate authorities to evaluate any impacts on municipal services.
-Council will encourage all effluent producing industries to construct on-site wastewater management treatment facilities.
+Council may consult appropriate authorities to evaluate any impacts on will municipal services.
+Council effluent encourage all producing industries to construct on-site wastewater management treatment facilities.

+3.4.3.3 All new industrial uses must be connected to municipal services (i.e., sanitary sewer system).
+Council recognizes that some industrial users will place more demands on the municipal services, such as the sanitary services, than other users.
+When considering a new industrial use, Council shall evaluate its impacts to determine if there are adequate municipal services, including water supply, sewage disposal, waste management, roads and fire protection. appropriate Council may consult authorities to evaluate any impacts on Council will municipal services. encourage all effluent producing industries to construct on-site wastewater management treatment facilities.